Religion in Suriname: Islam

 According to the most recent census, the Muslim population of Suriname represents about 13.9% of the country's total population, giving the country the highest proportion of Muslims on the American continent.

 Muslims that first came to Suriname consisted of indentured laborers from South Asia and Indonesia, from whom today most Muslims in Suriname are descended.

-Kejawen
+Javanism

-Kejawen is followed by 0.8% of the Suriname population.
+Javanism of Kejawen denomination is followed by 0.8% of the Suriname population.
 It is followed mainly by the Javanese people in Suriname.

 Judaism

 There has been a Jewish community in Suriname since 1639, when the English government allowed Sephardi Jews to settle the region.
-The Jewish community is currently struggling due to dwindling funds and membership.
+In the last few years, the Jewish community has been struggling due to dwindling funds and membership.

 Religious freedom

 The constitution of Suriname establishes the freedom of religion and outlaws discrimination along religious lines.
 "Instigating religious hatred" is punishable by fines, and in some cases prison.

 Religious groups may register with the government in order to receive financial support.
 Most groups are registered.